-In her over three-hour Archive interview, Rita Moreno talks about spending her early childhood in Puerto Rico before coming to the United States at the age of five.
-Ms. Moreno chronicles her early stage, film and radio work, all done before her television debut in 1952.
-Ms. Moreno speaks about her work on G.E.
-Theatre, Fireside Theatre, Climax, Matinee Theatre, Playhouse 90 and other live programs.
+In her over three-hour interview, Rita Moreno talks about spending her early childhood in Puerto Rico before coming to the United States at the age of five.
+Moreno chronicles her early stage, film, and radio work, all done before her television debut in 1952.
+She speaks about her work on G.E.
+Theatre, Fireside Theatre, Climax, Matinee Theatre, Playhouse 90, and other live programs.
 She also speaks freely about her encounters with racism.
-Even after her many successes in theatre and film, including an Oscar win for West Side Story, she continued working in television as a guest star on many programs.
-She discusses how, in 1971, she began a five-year run as a regular on The Electric Company, a PBS children's program.
-She has continued working and talks about most recently having been a regular on HBO's drama series Oz.
-Marla Miller conducted the interview in San Francisco, CA on June 22, 2000.
+Moreno discusses her many successes in theater and film, including an Oscar win for West Side Story, and continuing to work in television as a guest star on many programs afterward.
+She talks about how, in 1971, she began her five-year run as a regular on The Electric Company, a PBS children's program.
+She also details her then-recent work as a regular on HBO's drama series, Oz.
+Marla Miller conducted the interview on June 22, 2000 in San Francisco, CA.